| | | |

 • Invite your guests about 2 to 4 weeks in advance.

-• Isn’t technology wonderful?
-Facebook and email make it amazingly simple to invite guests over for a casual get-together.
-You can send email invites, create an event on Facebook, or just message as a group and let everyone know the date, time, and place of the cookie exchange.
+• Isn’t technology great?
+Facebook and email make inviting guests for a casual get-together amazingly simple.
+You can send email invites, create an event on Facebook, or just message as a group and let everyone know the cookie exchange date, time, and place.
+(See the free printable invite I have included here.)

 • 8 to 12 attendees are ideal for a cookie exchange.
-That’s not too many, but enough that you’ll still get a good variety of cookies.
+That’s not too many, but enough to get a good variety of cookies.

-• Request each person to bring along copies of their recipe as well as an extra container to take their cookies home in.
+• Request each person to Bring copies of their recipe and an extra large container to take their cookies home in.

 • If you’d like to include a link for a digital recipe card that your guest can print and fill out.
-I have a blank holiday recipe card available here
+I have also included a recipe card in the cookie exchange printables.

 • How many cookies should you bring to a cookie exchange?
 The standard cookie request at a cookie exchange is for each guest to make a dozen cookies for every person in attendance

-• As the number in your RSVP list increases, you might consider lowering the amount per person so that everyone is not baking 10 to 12 dozen cookies.
+• As the number in your RSVP list increases, you might consider lowering the number of cookies per person so that everyone is not baking 10 to 12 dozen cookies.
 When the guest list gets closer to 10, 6 or 8 cookies per person is a great number.
-This way, everyone is sure to leave with enough cookies to last them through the holidays or to give as gifts.
-Plus they’ll have the recipes to recreate their favorite cookie.
+This way, everyone will leave with enough cookies to last through the holidays or give as gifts.
+Plus, they’ll have the recipes to recreate their favorite cookie.

-• You might also consider requesting an extra dozen for sampling and then maybe hosting a silent vote for favorites.
+• You might also consider requesting an extra dozen to sample and host a silent vote for favorites.
 You can even give small gifts as prizes to the winner!
+(Yes, I have also included a voting card in the printable!)

 • In my opinion, sturdy cookies that are not heavily decorated are best for a cookie exchange.
 (Very thin or delicate cookies might break during transport.)
-If you choose to make fudge or another very soft cookie (I love fudge), make sure it is a recipe that sets up firmly, and that you pack it properly so they won’t be smushed upon arrival.
+If you choose to make fudge or another very soft cookie (I love fudge), make sure it is a recipe that sets up firmly, and pack it properly so it won’t be smushed upon arrival.

-4. Provide containers or baggies for everyone to take their goods home in.
+5. Provide containers or baggies for everyone to take their goods home.

-• If you expect people to exchange and take home cookies, give them something to pack them in.
-Remember…the more people that you invite, the more cookies there will be, so don’t skimp on the size of the containers.
+• If you expect people to exchange and take home cookies, either state in the rules to bring an extra container or give them something to pack the cookies in.
+Remember…the more people you invite, the more cookies there will be, so don’t skimp on the size of the containers.
 Resalable plastic bags or disposable holiday containers work great.

 • My cookie exchange pet peeve is not properly packing peanut butter cookies.
-Nothing worse than getting back home and discovering all your beautiful cookies taste and smell like peanut butter!
-So always provide extra sandwich bags for those that want to pack their peanut butter cookies separately.
+Nothing is worse than returning home and discovering all your beautiful cookies taste and smell like peanut butter!
+So always provide extra sandwich bags for those who want to pack their peanut butter cookies separately.

 • What do you serve at a cookie exchange?
-Well, taste-testing all those cookies can be thirsty work, so you’ll want to have a selection of water, tea, milk, eggnog, coffee or maybe even wine to quench the thirst of your guests.
+Well, taste-testing all those cookies can be thirsty work, so you’ll want to have a selection of beverages, such as water, tea, milk, eggnog, cider, coffee, or, dare I suggest, wine, to quench your guests’ thirst.

-• A few savory snacks would be great as well to help your guests avoid sugar overload.
+• A few savory snacks would also be great to help your guests avoid sugar overload.

-• Set up a Cooking wrapping/packing station so guests can box up and decorate their favorite cookies for quick gif giving.
-Consider keeping a few extra cookie containers on-hand for any guests who need more.
+• Set up a cookie wrapping/packing station so guests can box up and decorate their favorite cookies for quick gif giving.
+Consider keeping a few extra cookie containers, tins, or Ziploc bags on hand for guests who need more.

 Finding a way to get a ton of Christmas cookies to enjoy throughout the holiday season is totally possible with a Christmas cookie exchange!
 Who knows, you may discover a new love for a cookie that you’d never even given a second thought to!